Topological Quantum Computing Documentation

 - Architecture Guide → Understand module structure

-- Developer Deep Dive - Page 4 → F# patterns
+- Developer Deep Dive - Library Patterns → F# patterns and usage

 - Universal Quantum Computation - API Reference → Function signatures